TightVNC Server Remote Tool Installation on Raspberry Pi All Models

 - Audio redirection

-- Drive redirection (mount local client drives on remote machine)
+- Drive redirection (mount local client drives on the remote machine)

 - RDP transport is encrypted using TLS by default.